-Action 2 would revise the total acceptable biological catch (ABC), annual catch limit (ACL) and annual optimum yield (OY) for red porgy to reflect the updated ABC level recommended by the Council's SSC.
-All of the proposed ABCs, ACLs, and OYs would lead to a reduction in harvest of red porgy.
-The Council selected Alternative 2 as the preferred alternative, which proposes a total ABC, ACL, and OY that is equal to the ABC level recommended by the Council's SSC.
-Lower catch levels than what is currently allowed, as proposed by Preferred Alternative 2, could result in increased regulatory discards of red porgy.
-However, fishing effort or behavior is not expected to change for the snapper grouper fishery; thus, no changes in bycatch are expected for Action 2.
+Action 1 would revise the golden tilefish overfishing limit, acceptable biological catch, total annual catch limit, and annual optimum yield.
+Action 2 would revise the overfishing limit (OFL) acceptable biological catch (ABC), total annual catch limit (ACL), and annual optimum yield (OY) for golden tilefish.
+The Council selected Alternative 2 as the preferred alternative, which proposes an ABC, total ACL, and annual OY that are equal to the ABC level recommended by the Council's SSC.
+The proposed ABCs, ACLs, and OYs would lead to a slight increase in harvest of golden tilefish.
+Since the magnitude of the proposed increase in the ACL is small, substantial changes in fishing effort or behavior are not expected as a result of this action.
+Therefore, no changes to the bycatch are discards are expected under Action 1.

-Action 3 would revise the sector allocations for red porgy and sector ACLs to reflect the updated ABC level recommended by the Council's SSC and chosen by the Council.
-The Council selected Alternative 2 as the preferred alternative, which proposes an allocation of 51.43% of the red porgy total annual catch limit to the commercial sector and 48.57% to the recreational sector.
-This allocation scenario modestly increases the commercial sector allocation from the status quo.
-The proposed allocations are not expected to result in changes to fishing activity or behavior; thus, no changes in bycatch are expected for Action 3.
+Action 2 would revise the sector allocations for golden tilefish and sector ACLs to reflect the updated ABC level recommended by the Council's SSC and chosen by the Council.
+The Council selected Alternative 2 as the preferred alternative, which proposes an allocation of 96.70% of the total annual catch limit for golden tilefish to the commercial sector and 3.30% to the recreational sector.
+This allocation scenario slightly increases the commercial sector allocation from the status quo to account for a difference between FES and CHTS landings.